srevenant/salt-master/README.md

 (one might suggest you have a CI system trigger this command on a merge to a git repo)

 Files located in bin/ are meant to be run from the outside host, to reach inside the container.

+If working in AWS, consider [Oz Boostrap](https://github.com/srevenant/oz) as a way to setup the foundations for your network, before bringing a tool like saltstack online (a pre-provisioning bootstrap script)